huijing/slides/chinese-web-typography/README.md

 No browser supports the digits value yet, which allows us to dictate how many digits are acceptable to be squeezed in.
 The range allowed is between 2 to 4 characters.
 For now, with the <code>all</code> value, there is no limit, so you could technically put hippopotamus in there and it will look horribly squished.

-There is a very comprehensive document called the Requirements for Japanese Text Layout, created by the W3C Japanese Layout Task Force.
-It addresses the aspects of Japanese composition that differ from Western composition and is meant to serve as a reference for browser implementers so Japanese web layouts can be rendered correctly.
-And now the Chinese Layout Task Force is working on a similar document for Chinese composition and layout.
-This is still a work in progress.
+Because East Asian composition is quite different from Western composition, the W3C Japanese Layout Task Force has published a document known as the Requirements for Japanese Text Layout, which serves as a reference for browser implementers so Japanese web layouts can be rendered correctly.
+There is currently a Chinese equivalent being worked on right now.

-Through my own personal experimentation, I sort of settled onto certain typographic conventions when I'm setting Chinese text.
+Based on those documents, and through my own personal experimentation, I sort of settled onto certain typographic conventions when I'm setting Chinese text.

 1. Use the appropriate font family.
 For example, Source Han Serif has typefaces for simplified Chinese, traditional Chinese, Japanese and Korean.
 Pick the right one.
 2. This one I mentioned earlier, that Chinese characters are denser than typical Latin-based alphabets, because of all the strokes, so you may want to bump up the font size a little bit.
 Reading small characters on a screen is not a pleasant experience.